ZipCodeCore/Maven.LearnerLab/README.md

 -
 # Part 1.0 - Test `Person`
 * Create a `TestPerson` class.
+	* Create a `testConstructor` method which ensures that a `Person` object's `id` field is being set upon construction.
 	* Create a `testSetName` method which ensures that a `Person` object's `name` variable is being set by invoking the `.setName` method.
 	* Create a `testConstructor` method which ensures that a `Person` object's `name` variable is being set by invoking the `Person` constructor.